josmar-crwdstffng/angular/aio/content/special-elements/README.md

 ## Element attributes

 If the special element accepts one or more attributes that have special meaning to Angular, then these should be documented using the `@elementAttribute` tag.
-These tags should come after the description.
+These elements should come after the description.

 The format of this tag is: